-Monitoring at China Camp has been primarily conducted by the NERR since its designation in 2003, however, USGS, Point Blue, and other WRMP partners also regularly monitor the site.
+Monitoring at China Camp has been primarily conducted by the San Francisco Bay National Estuarine Research Reserve (SF Bay NERR) since its designation in 2003, however, USGS, Point Blue, and other WRMP partners also regularly monitor the site.
 Philip William Associates (now Environmental Science Associates or ESA) and Dr. Phyllis Faber also regularly monitored China Camp from 1990 through 2003.
 The Hamilton Wetlands restoration project has been monitored by ESA, Tetra Tech and Avocet Research Associates since its 2014 breaching to tidal action; this monitoring is scheduled to continue through 2024.
 Figure 1 and Table 1 do not include every single monitoring activity implemented within the network, but represent the breadth of biotic and abiotic data that are available, and that may be analyzed across multiple scales of space and time to address WRMP monitoring, management, and guiding questions.
 As the TAC develops a Pilot Monitoring Plan for the WRMP to implement, it will identify priority datasets (from both legacy and current monitoring efforts) for inclusion in the WRMP data management framework, to support data analysis, visualization, and communication.
 In many cases, transforming legacy datasets into a format that can be utilized by the WRMP will take considerable time, effort, and resources to reconcile differing data formats, collection methodologies, and data gaps.
-However, as programs such as IEP have recently demonstrated,2 investment in legacy data can produce tremendous returns by supporting genuinely regional, long-term data analysis that had previously been out of reach.
+However, as programs such as the Interagency Ecological Program (IEP) have recently demonstrated,3 investment in legacy data can produce tremendous returns by supporting genuinely regional, long-term data analysis that had previously been out of reach.
 Some WRMP workgroups, such as the Fish and Fish Habitat Workgroup and Geospatial Workgroup, have already begun to compile and process legacy and current datasets that could support WRMP data analysis.
 This work is expected to continue, to support development of the Pilot Monitoring Plan and related WRMP deliverables.

-2 See, for example, zooplankton data synthesis at https://iep.ca.gov/Science-Synthesis-Service/Directed-Studies-Synthesis
+3 See, for example, fish data synthesis at https://delta-stewardship-council.github.io/deltafish/

 Figure 1.
 Example of data available within the Novato Gallinas network.
 China Camp is a Benchmark Site, Outer McInnis Marsh is a Reference Site and Hamilton Wetlands is a Project Site.
 Inner McInnis Marsh and Bel Marin Keys Unit V are planned restoration locations.
+Not all data known to be collected within these two sites is shown.